Neo2003/PistormOptimization/README.md

 # Pistorm Optimization

-The goal is to cleanup a bit the Raspbian OS and make the root partition read-only, but also start the Pistomr emulator the earliest possible.
+The goal is to cleanup a bit the Raspbian OS and make the root partition read-only so that you can power off the Amiga without worrying about the SD corruption, but also start the Pistorm emulator the earliest possible.

 # DONT'T USE IT YET, IT'S IN PROGRESS